phalcon-orphanage/docs/es/reference/models.rst

         if ($part->stock < 0) {
             return false;
         }

         return true;
     });

 Record Snapshots
 ----------------
-Specific models could be set to maintain a record snapshot when they’re queried.
+Specific models could be set to maintain a record snapshot when they're queried.
 You can use this feature to implement auditing or just to know what fields are changed according to the data queried from the persistence:

 .. code-block:: php

     <?php

+    use Phalcon\Mvc\Model;

-    class Robots extends Phalcon\Mvc\Model
+    class Robots extends Model
     {
-        public function initalize()
+        public function initialize()
         {
             $this->keepSnapshots(true);
         }